 Aims

 The Ark mission is for every child to have the opportunity to attend university or pursue the career of their choice.
-This is the fundamental principle underpinning the Oval curriculum, complemented by our school values of Bravery, Resilience, Respect, Honesty and Aiming High.
+This is the fundamental principle underpinning the Oval curriculum, complemented by our school values of commitment to be Outstanding, everyone has a Voice, together we Achieve, confidence to Lead.

 The intent of our curriculum goes far beyond the outcomes seen at the end of Year 6.
 We have thoughtfully constructed a curriculum framework which focuses not only on academia, but also on shaping our pupils into confident, passionate, life-long learners.
 We want our pupils to continue their journey with a secure foundation of knowledge, skills, ideas and, most importantly, a relentless curiosity about the world around them.
 Thus, when designing our curriculum, we endeavoured to ensure it was broad, complemented by a wide range of experiences which provide pupils with far more than just academic achievement.